ta0kira/locking-container/readme.txt

 about another lock of higher order that 'auth' currently holds.
 Hence, this is an actual failure, and we don't loop to retry the lock requests.

 In certain cases, you might need to lock two containers out of order.
-Luckily, an exception to the order restriction is made if the container to be locked isn't currently locked by any other thread.
+If a lock is attempted out of order, the normal locking rules apply.
 In this case, the solution is exactly the same as Solution 1: Try both locks, and if it fails, release both of them, take a nap, and try again.
-(Remember that 'lc::dumb_lock' can't detect if it's locked or not, so an 'lc::ordered_lock <lc::dumb_lock>' can never be locked out of order!
+(A special case is with 'lc::dumb_lock', which can't detect if it's locked or not.
+This means that an 'lc::ordered_lock <lc::dumb_lock>' can  never be locked out of order!
 That could be good, or it could be bad.
 It's up to you.)

 Authorization objects corresponding to ordered locks behave similarly to their unordered counterparts, except they are more liberal about allowing locks when